cnm13ryan/cnm13ryan/README.md

 - 👋 Hi, I’m @cnm13ryan
 - 👀 I’m interested in learning in generally, just start out computing since 2020 summer.
-- 🌱 I’m currently learning PROGRAMMING(SICP).
+- 🌱 I’m currently practicing on computer alegbra (numeical methods) (looking forward to automatic differentation).
 - NOTE: GITHUB PROJECTS ARE NOT RELEASED REGULARLY.
 - 💞️ I’m looking to collaborate?
 Umm, not available at the moment.
 - 📫 How to reach me ?
 Email: cnm13ryan@gmail.com